jyaquinas/jyaquinas.github.io/_drafts/CICD-with-travis-and-codedeploy.md

 Let's now push this and see our project be deployed automatically.

 Something wrong?
 Check your nohup.out file and make sure all your settings and file paths have been set correctly.

+***Note:** You can check CodeDeploy related files and logs in /opt/codedeploy-agent/deployment-root/*